Unicycle Care & Maintenance

 Unicycle tires, pedals, saddles, cranks and, the seat post clamp are all wearable parts that may need replacement due to damage or wear.

 If you are particularly rough on your unicycle you want to make certain that the wheel continues to remain true by turning the unicycle up side down and spinning the wheel and checking for a wobble.
 A significant wobble indicates a wheel that requires truing and the tightening of loose spokes.
+It also may indicate a broken spoke.
 A spoke wrench is an inexpensive tool.
 However, if you are not mechanically inclined it maybe advisable to seek professional service locally to re-true the wheel.

 Since tires lose air pressure in a relative short period of time it is recommended that you purchase an air pump, preferably a floor pump with a pressure gauge, to keep your tires properly inflated to about the maximum recommended tire pressure on the sidewall for on road riding and commuting.
 Unicyclist participating in trials, street, flat and, muni style riding often under inflate their tires to provide more bounce and/or suspension.
 For additional wheel care consider investing in tire levers and a patch kit.
 To assist in avoiding punctures both on and off road, you may also want to invest in a tire liner like Mr Tuffy.
 You can also consider a thorn proof inner tube particularly if you ride off road.